What is Lost, What is Held: 2025–2026 artists-in-residence exhibition

 Weekends: 10 AM - 5 PM

-Lastly, with their lens of immersive spatial installation background, Olojede worked and gained rendering skills with the Public Art Shop and The Alpha Workshops to create dynamic projection of 3D renderings, models of ultimate ambition, and 3D seating sketches, along with hand drawn renderings with a sound component.
-They experimented with dyeing techniques and a variety of fabrics to create large tapestries as a preliminary vision for ITUNU.
-An installation showcasing a shared space to grieve and heal Black loss.
-Together, the artists use palpable mediums as a vehicle where memory sweeps in waves, communal grief sustains unimaginable loss, and imagined futures are shaped through time.
+Working from an immersive spatial installation practice, Olojede developed architectural rendering skills with the Public Art fabrication shop and The Alpha Workshops to create dynamic projections, models, and seating sketches, alongside hand-drawn imagery and sound.
+They also experimented with dyeing techniques and a range of fabrics to create large tapestries as a preliminary vision for ITUNU, an installation that offers a shared space to grieve and heal Black loss.

 Powerhouse Arts is located at 322 3rd Avenue Brooklyn, NY 11215.
 There is no vehicle parking available on site.
 Get detailed directions here.